voiceittech/voiceit3-web-sdk/README.md

 <a name="back"></a>
 ### Backend Implementation
 Please copy the folder voiceit2-web-login-example/voiceItBackEnd to you project root.
 The base module for the backend is voiceit2-web-login-example/voiceItBackEnd/js/voiceItBase.js.
-This module is responsible for post-recording processing, liveness detection math, handling socket communication with client, and making API calls, all done through voiceit2-web-login-example/voiceItbackEnd/js/voiceItApiWrapper.js-an altered version of our Node Wrapper.
+This module is responsible for monitoring "Task" instances, each of which would deal with the processes required to perform a specific action (any from the possible 27) for a specific user, in a specific web session.
+A task instance would do post-recording processing, liveness detection math, socket communication with the specific client, and API calls, all done through voiceit2-web-login-example/voiceItbackEnd/js/voiceItApiWrapper.js-an altered version of our Node Wrapper.

 <a name="backdecies"></a>
 #### Gathering Backend Dependencies